MdJafirAshraf/Machine_Learning_Projects/README.md

 # Machine_Learning_Projects
-<span>In this projects is build for some machine learning algorithms and techniques.
+<h4>In this projects is build for some machine learning algorithms and techniques.
 It also used for beginner.
 Each algothim is clearly define.And time to practice machine learning and this works would utilize for all.
-So I hope that's will be used for all.</span>
+So I hope that's will be used for all.</h4>
 <br><br>
 # Machine Learning
 <p>Machine learning is an application of artificial intelligence (AI) that provides systems the ability to automatically learn and improve from experience without being explicitly programmed.
 Machine learning focuses on the development of computer programs that can access data and use it learn for themselves.</p>